Manish-Awase/GenAI-AgenticAI-project-AI-Marketing-Assistant/README.md

 ```bash
 python main.py
 ````
+OR<br>

-or run this from the root folder of your project:
+run this from the root folder of your project:

 ```bash
 crewai flow kickoff
 ```

-T